CyberFlameGO/svnpython/Doc/library/xml.etree.elementtree.rst

    XML *file* if given.

-   .. method:: _setroot(element)
+.. method:: ElementTree._setroot(element)

    Replaces the root element for this tree.
 This discards the current contents of the tree, and replaces it with the given element.
 Use with care. *element* is an element instance.

-   .. method:: find(path)
+.. method:: ElementTree.find(path)

    Finds the first toplevel element with given tag.
-Same as getroot().find(path).  *path* is the element to look for.
+Same as getroot().find(path).
+   *path* is the element to look for.
 Returns the first matching element, or ``None`` if no element was found.

-   .. method:: findall(path)
+.. method:: ElementTree.findall(path)

    Finds all toplevel elements with the given tag.
-Same as getroot().findall(path).  *path* is the element to look for.
+Same as getroot().findall(path).
+   *path* is the element to look for.
 Returns a list or :term:`iterator` containing all matching elements, in document order.

-   .. method:: findtext(path[, default])
+.. method:: ElementTree.findtext(path[, default])

    Finds the element text for the first toplevel element with given tag.
 Same as getroot().findtext(path). *path* is the toplevel element to look for. *default* is the value to return if the element was not found.
 Returns the text content of the first matching element, or the default value no element was found.
 Note that if the element has is found, but has no text content, this method returns an empty string.

-   .. method:: getiterator([tag])
+.. method:: ElementTree.getiterator([tag])

    Creates and returns a tree iterator for the root element.
 The iterator loops over all elements in this tree, in section order. *tag* is the tag to look for (default is to return all elements)

-   .. method:: getroot()
+.. method:: ElementTree.getroot()

    Returns the root element for this tree.

-   .. method:: parse(source[, parser])
+.. method:: ElementTree.parse(source[, parser])

    Loads an external XML section into this element tree. *source* is a file name or file object. *parser* is an optional parser instance.
 If not given, the standard XMLTreeBuilder parser is used.
 Returns the section root element.

-   .. method:: write(file[, encoding])
+.. method:: ElementTree.write(file[, encoding])

-      Writes the element tree to a file, as XML. *file* is a file name, or a file object opened for writing. *encoding* [1]_ is the output encoding (default is US-ASCII).
+   Writes the element tree to a file, as XML. *file* is a file name, or a file object opened for writing. *encoding* is the output encoding (default is US-ASCII).

 This is the XML file that is going to be manipulated::